Deltares/hydromt/docs/user_guide/model_overview.rst

 The exact process of building or updating a model can be configured in a single configuration :ref:`.yaml file <model_config>`.
 This file describes the full pipeline of model methods and their arguments.
-The methods vary for the different model classes and :ref:`plugins`, as documented in this documentation or for each plugin documentation websites.
+The methods vary for the different model classes and :ref:`plugins`, as documented in this documentation or for each plugin documentation website.

 .. _model_interface: